joshmossas/event-source-plus/README.md

 #### Reconnect()

-The `reconnect()` is used to reset the connection.
+The `reconnect()` method is used to reset the connection.
 If a connection is currently open it will forcibly abort the old request and open a new one.

 ```ts
 const controller = eventSource.listen({